martin12333/Readable-Lisp-S-expressions/Install-howto.md

 As a convenience, a copy of ASDF is included with the distribution (in file *external/asdf.lisp*), so that you can get started without downloading and installing other libraries.
 As described below, the install process will even help you install ASDF in a way that makes clisp happy.

 You do not have to use the included copy of ASDF.
 If you don't already have ASDF, you can download it and follow its installation instructions.
-The ASDF main page is: http://common-lisp.net/project/asdf/
+The ASDF main page is: [http://common-lisp.net/project/asdf/](http://common-lisp.net/project/asdf/)

+You can use the Common Lisp implementation files without ASDF or the normal installation script, if you want to.
+You can even embed the files into your own project.
+This isn't particularly recommended, since this may make it harder for your users to update their readable software.
+See the INSTALL file if you're interested in applying this do-it-yourself approach.

 Configuring ASDF